CommonScenes: Generating Commonsense 3D Indoor Scenes with Scene Graph Diffusion: Experiments

 \subsection{Ablations}

-We ablate the primary components of CommonScenes in \cref{tab:abl}, including (1) layout generation without context, (2) layout generation without relational encoder $E_{r}$, (3) conditioning with concatenation on diffusion latent code instead of cross-attention, and (4) our final proposed method CommonScenes full layout and shape generation.
+We ablate the primary components of CommonScenes in \cref{tab:abl}, including (1) scene generation from the original scene graph without contextual information brought by CLIP features, (2) scene generation from the contextual graph without the participation of the relational encoder $E_{r}$, (3) conditioning with concatenation on diffusion latent code instead of cross-attention, and (4) our final proposed method.
 We provide the mean FID scores over the scenes, as well as the mean over the hard scene graph constraints (mSG).
 We observe the benefit of both the context and $E_{r}$ indicated by FID/KID scores, as well as the choice of our conditioning mechanism.